afaqirz67/Engineering_4_Notebook/README.md

 For storing an image I had to define the formate of the elements in the array.
 For images I used 'nameYouWantitStoredAs.jpg'.
 ## COPYPASTA
 ### Assignment Description
-This is assignment required us to hook up an OLED screen and a
+This is assignment required us to use the RPi camera to take pictures and make a video with it.
+The program had to run in a while loop so that you could take as many pictures as you want with pressing a push button and exit the loop with keyboard interuption.

 ### Wiring